tidyverse/dplyr/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘glmmADMB’
+    Packages suggested but not available for checking: 'glmmADMB', 'R2jags'
     ```

 # cattonum